 - When you complete your registration for Bank of Jerusalem's online banking service, you will be assigned a temporary personal password.
 Please log into the Bank of Jerusalem website within 30 days and change this temporary password to a new one that is known only to you.

-- If you do not log into the online banking service within 30 days of receiving your password, this password will be blocked automatically.
+- If you do not log into the online banking service within 30 days, this password will be blocked automatically.
 To recover a blocked password, use the "Password Recovery" service on the website, or contact the technical support center at +972-76-8096666.

-- Your new password should not contain any personal information that may be familiar to other people, such as your first name or surname, birthday, ID number, bank account number, or any simple numerical sequence.
+- Your new password should not contain any personal information that may be known by other people, such as your first name or surname, birthday, ID number, bank account number, or any simple numerical sequence (like 12345).

-- Do not write down your password on slips or documents that can be easily seen or found by others.
+- Do not write down your password anywhere that it can be easily seen or found by others, like on slips of paper or documents.
 It is also recommended to avoid writing your password in files on your computer or smartphone.

-- For optimal security, take care to change your password every 180 days.
+- For optimal security, it’s best to change your password every 180 days.

-- It is recommended to avoid using any browser that automatically stores your passwords.
+- Avoid using any browser that automatically stores your passwords.

 - Do not reveal your password to anyone – not even your spouse, friends, or family.
 Even if a person claiming to be a "Bank of Jerusalem representative" asks you for your password by email or phone, do not disclose your password under any circumstances.

-- Never send any confidential account information by email, such as your account number, username, password, or credit card number.
+- Never send any confidential account information by email.
+This includes your account number, username, password, and credit card number.

-- When accessing your bank account from a public place, ensure that the screen is not visible to other people.
+- When accessing your bank account from a public place, ensure that the screen cannot be seen by other people.

-- In any case of suspected unauthorized use of your account - inform the bank immediately in any way that is convenient to you:
+- If you suspect unauthorized use of your account – inform the bank immediately in either of the following ways:

 How can I identify a phishing attempt?

-The malicious message will urge you to respond immediately or click a link that will take you to an imposter site that resembles the Bank of Jerusalem website.
+The malicious message will ask you to respond immediately or tell you to click a link that will take you to a spoof site that looks like the real Bank of Jerusalem site.

 A few tips to help you identify a phishing message:

-- From: The sender's email address will be unknown or suspicious.
+- From: The sender's email address will be unknown or suspicious in some other way.

 - Subject: The subject line does not match the message contents, or includes "re:" or "fwd:" as if responding to a message you never sent.